WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

 ## Coordinate System

-µGraphics uses a standard X/Y cartesian coordinate system for drawing and placing elements, with the origin (`0`,`0`) in the top left of the canvas.
+MicroGraphics uses a standard X/Y cartesian coordinate system for drawing and placing elements, with the origin (`0`,`0`) in the top left of the canvas.
 Increasing the X and Y coordinate moves right and down, respectively.

 <!-- TODO: need an illustration -->